joe-speedboat/workshop.container/20 Container Orchestration.md

 - Application Rollback
 - Application Migration

-# Kubernetes, the new star
+# Kubernetes, everythin gets better or at least different?
-Kubernetes got is the new standard in Container management and orchestration.
+Kubernetes is the new standard in Container management and to be honest, it does a fantastic job.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4NjIzODAxNF19
+eyJoaXN0b3J5IjpbLTE4MTE4NzE2NjJdfQ==
 -->